Lameguy64/liteload/README.md

 ## Upload protocol
-If you wish to write your own uploader tool, the following describes LITELOAD's communication protocol.
+If you wish to write your own upload tool, the following describes LITELOAD's communication protocol.
 The protocol is designed to be as simple and efficient as possible for simplified integration and provides the fastest upload rate possible on the already slow serial interface.